 The next most common response was, “I don’t want to lose (the progress) I’ve gained.
 It’s so much harder to start over than it is to keep going.”
 This is why we need to keep measuring our members progress!
 We have a PR bell at Camp Rhino that members ring every time they do something for the first time.
 Whether it’s a Personal Record of doing their first push-up or maxing out their deadlift, all personal records are celebrated!

 Finally, we encourage our members to make goals for themselves.
-Whether it’s running their first obstacle course race or joining in a CrossFit or Bootcamp competition, signing up for these events keep them motivated to train.
+Whether it’s running their first obstacle course race or entering a weightlifting competition, signing up for these events keep them motivated to train.

 Even the best trainers and coaches are human and run low on drive and motivation at times.
 As a business owner or personal training manager, it is so important to help your training staff stay motivated because THEY are the motivators.